 - Your battery will die.
 If the alternator goes bad, your battery will get drained pretty fast.
 As a result, you’ll stumble upon a dead battery every week or so.
 The battery might get dead even overnight.

-If your condition matches with 2 or 3 symptoms from here, you should take a quick test for confirmation.
+If your condition matches 2 or 3 symptoms from here, you should take a quick test for confirmation.

 Testing Alternator by Disconnecting Battery